HomieWrecker/BrotherOwlBot/README.md

 - `/apikey` - Manage your Torn API and TornStats API keys
 - `/stats` - View your Torn battle stats and track stat gains
 - `/factioninfo` - View detailed information about your faction members
+- `/botpermissions` - Configure role-based access control for commands (admin only)

 ## Welcome System